Gradient palette extractor

 Yes.
 The swap control reverses the start and end colors while keeping the middle color in place.

-Can I copy the CSS gradient and HEX swatches?
+Can I copy the CSS gradient and extracted swatches?

 Yes.
-The export includes the generated CSS linear-gradient() followed by the extracted HEX swatches.
+The export includes the generated CSS linear-gradient() followed by the extracted swatch values.
+Individual samples can also be copied as HEX or HEXA and as CSS variables.

 Are extracted gradient swatches automatically accessible?